Opposition supporters at risk as Museveni ups his persecution game - Daily Exclusives Ug

 Hon Elijah Okupa: “The President admitted that the boxer, Zebra was killed by security agents.
 The widow is wondering why these people have not been arrested and charged in courts of law.”

-Eyewitnesses say that the abductors sometimes come dressed in plain clothes, military, counter-terrorism or joint anti-terrorism task force –JATT uniforms.
+Eyewitnesses say that the abductors sometimes come dressed in plain clothes, military, counter-terrorism, or joint anti-terrorism task force –JATT uniforms.
 The abductors grab their victims on their homes, streets, markets, garages, or their homes.

 Gen Jeje Odongo responded: “So far we have 44 cases of alleged kidnap.
-Seven were arrested, charged and are on bail.
-Four were arrested, 11 resurfaced after three days and a one Fred Kiwanuka who was allegedly abandoned in Busunju.
+Seven were arrested, charged, and are on bail.
+Four were arrested, 11 resurfaced after three days, and one Fred Kiwanuka who was allegedly abandoned in Busunju.
 31 people are yet to be traced as investigations continue.”

-Away from kidnaps and killings by gun, Ugandan security has resorted to killing government critics by poisoning.
+Away from the kidnaps and killings by gun, Ugandan security has resorted to killing government critics by poisoning.

-According to a statement by the Uganda whistle blowers association led by Mr Musa Majoba, there increasing use of poison by Museveni’s government to eliminate political rivals.
+According to a statement by the Uganda whistleblowers association led by Mr Musa Majoba, there’s increasing use of poison by Museveni’s government to eliminate political rivals.

 “The team after following closely the events of Ugandan politicians dying suddenly and abruptly both in Uganda and the diaspora, have decided to stand with Uganda at her time of trial, and have hired an international network of private investigators into the poison scare that has gripped Ugandans both in the diaspora and at home,” the statement reads in part.